project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/141-clément-chenost-lessons-learned-on-investing-80m-into-vertically-integrated-agroforestry-companies-in-latam-and-subsaharan-africa.md

 ---
-title: 141 Clément Chenost - Lessons learned on investing 80M into vertically integrated agroforestry companies in LATAM and Subsaharan Africa
+title: 141 Clément Chenost Lessons Learned On Investing 80m Into Vertically Integrated Agroforestry Companies In Latam And Subsaharan Africa
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-11-23)